 Philadelphia Phillies fans will have their say again on Halloween when Alex Rodriguez steps into the batter’s box.
 As they did in Game 3 against the Dodgers and Manny Ramirez, they will chant “Steroids” in that long, drawn out way that fans have started using in recent years.
 It started with Barry Bonds, and is now carrying onto the likes of Manny, A-Rod and David Ortiz.

 While I, or anyone else for that matter, cannot stop the Phillies fans from chanting it, it does point to the growing hypocrisy amongst fans these days.
-Lenny Dykstra admitted to his steroid use and even talked to the Commissioner’s office about it after his playing days were over.
+Lenny Dykstra admitted to his steroid use and even talked to the Commissioner’s office about it after his playing days were over to later go to rehab.
+Some players are asked to have a Detox insurance just to help them get trough any kind of addiction.
 So they are not above having a player who used performance-enhancing drugs on their roster either.
 I am willing to bet that every team in Major League Baseball has, at one point or another, had a steroid user on their team.
 It wasn’t until recently that MLB finally decided to do something about it, and that was only when the federal government stepped in.

 The owners and commissioner knew they needed players to use steroids after the Lockout of ’94, so they let them.
 They did nothing but watch players start hitting more home runs than at any other point in the history of the game.
 They also saw more people start to come games once the single season home run record of Roger Maris was in jeopardy.
 The players also knew that they could get away with it and took full advantage of the system.
 Mediocre players were now cashing in on huge paydays.
 We, the fans, took advantage of the players ruining their bodies for our entertainment, when they could use other natural supplements as equipoise that also help with this..
 Even when prices did start rising at the ballpark, people still went in droves.
 The chance of catching and/or seeing a home run was the big draw.
 It was no longer a question of if you would see a home run, but how many home runs would you see, but after a while, people stop taking steroids and replace them with better supplements that help with performance, and people can read more about this here.